nashtech-garage/nt-sketchbook/apps/nt-stylesheet/README.md

 ### Usage

-You can customize nt-stylesheet by editing the `tailwind.config.js` file.
-Add your own styles or override existing ones to fit your design needs.
+1. **Include the Stylesheet**

--   Import css file
+Add the following line to your HTML file to include the `nt-stylesheet` theme:

 ```html
 <link